node-gh/gh/README.md

 gh pr --submit eduardolundgren --title 'Fix #32' --description 'Awesome fix'
 ```

-Submit a pull request using your default git editor (`git config --global core.editor`) by passing an empty `--title` and or `--description`
+Submit a pull request using your [default editor](#set-default-editor-to-use-when-creating-a-new-message) by passing an empty `--title` and or `--description`

--   To disable this functionality of opening your editor add `"use_editor": false` to `~/.gh.json`

 ```
 gh pr --submit eduardolundgren --title --description